TheSoftwareDesignLab/OPIA-mobile-app/README.md

 <h3> Record & Replay </h3>

 <p align="justify">
 To evaluate if Opia is capable of reproducing user's behavior, we conducted a case study that shows that Opia not only recognizes interactions with GUI elements, but is able to find them and perform the corresponding action when replaying a record.
-It means, we wanted to know whether we could keep a reliable control of the user's actions to use it later to test security vulnerabilities.
+It means, we wanted to know whether we could keep a reliable control of the user's actions to use it later to test security vulnerabilities (SQL Injection attacks and Information Exposure via logs).
 To do this, we (i) performed 10 events (GUI element interaction) in 20 apps, including clicks, text inputs and scrolls, and (ii) observed the amount of events replayed by Opia.
 </p>

 <p align="justify">
 The following picture depicts the number of events that Opia was able to reproduce in each of the applications involved in the case study.
 Green columns correspond to hybrid applications, while the blue ones show the results of native applications.
 Based on the graphic, Opia could reproduce more than half of the sequence of events in 65% of the apps.
-In particular, the reproduction of events was successful (more than half) in 80% of native applications, while in hybrid applications it was only 50%.
-Specially, there are two hybrid applications in which it was not possible to reproduce any of the previously recorded events.
+In particular, the reproduction of events was successful (more than half of the sequence of events) in 80% of native applications, while in hybrid applications it was only 50%.
+In particular, there are two hybrid applications in which it was not possible to reproduce any of the previously recorded events.
 </p>

 ![](/assets/imgs/rq1.png)